Most Active Stories

 Even though time and increased health problems took their toll during later years, B.J.'s untiring spirit, her devotion to the music, and her ability to communicate with each listener as if she were talking to them individually, demonstrated her unique contribution to the station and to her audience.

-Fortunately for more than 150,000 people who listen to KPAC and to sister stations KSTX and KTXI each week, B.J. and her fellow KPAC founders created a unique radio service.
-From the earliest days, when the 3,000 watt 24-hour classical music public radio station began broadcast operations, there have been many changes and improvements, including KPAC's power upgrade and the addition of KSTX and KTXI.
+Fortunately for the thousands of people who listen to KPAC and her sister stations each week, B.J. and her fellow KPAC founders created a unique radio service.
+From the earliest days, when the 3,000 watt 24-hour classical music public radio station began broadcast operations, there have been many changes and improvements, including KPAC's power upgrade and the addition of other stations to the TPR family.
 For listeners, the future promises to bring new and improved programming services as Texas Public Radio continues to expand its membership base.

 B.J.
 McClain cannot witness these developments; however, her legacy of goodwill and determination will guide our progress.
 Texas Public Radio is a living reminder of her vision.